 Connecticut: Suspension of enforcement actions against retailers for failing to accept empty beverage containers for redemption.
 Effective Mar.
 17 – 31 (see Official announcement by CT DEEP and Statement from Connecticut Citizens for the Environment).
 Extended to April 30 (personal communication with Edith Pestana, CT DEEP).
 Extended to May 20: DEEP is working with retailers and redemption centers to resume "limited" state-wide redemption at locations where services were suspended, and to plan for resuming full redemption services by June 3, 2020 (see DEEP announcement and DEEP May 6 press release).

 Iowa: Suspension of regulatory provisions requiring dealers [retailers] to accept empty deposit beverage containers.
 Effective for duration of this disaster emergency.
 See Section 18 of the Governor’s Proclamation of Disaster Emergency (March 17).
-See also Section One Hundred Nineteen (119) of the Governor’s Proclamation of Disaster Emergency (April 27), which extends the suspension for the duration of the State of Emergency, currently slated to expire on May 27, 2020.
+See also Section One Hundred Nineteen (119) of the Governor’s Proclamation of Disaster Emergency (April 27), which extended the suspension for the duration of the State of Emergency, originally slated to expire on May 27, 2020.
+Extended again indefinitely ("for the duration of this proclamation"); see section 124 of the Governor's proclamation of May 26, 2020.
+Extension continued "temporarily" with the reassurance that "Iowans and retailers should not expect that this suspension will be extended beyond July 25, 2020," and the permission for retailers to allow limited redemption sooner.
+See section 109 of Governor's proclamation of June 25, 2020.
+July 24 extension of state public health emergency does not include retailer bottle and can redemption: "that statutory requirement will resume on July 26, 2020."
+See July 24 press release.

 Maine: Suspension of enforcement on retailers and redemption centers for failing to accept beverage containers; Effective Mar.
 18 – 31, extended to April 30.
 Maine Recycling and Returnable Services (TOMRA) and CLYNK are both operating and picking up from redemption centers.
 See: Official announcement from Maine DEP and announcement from CLYNK.com.
 April 15 extension: personal communication with Scott Wilson, Maine Department of Environmental Protection.